digicatapult/ui-component-library/README.md

 npx lerna version
 ```

-You should see a suggestion of changes and a propt asking "Are you sure you want to create these versions?"
+You should see a suggestion for changes and a prompt asking "Are you sure you want to create these versions?"

 ### Guide